New Isn’t Always Better: The Magic of Refreshing Old Content

 The Hidden Charm of the Content Refresh

-Content Refreshes fight content decay
+Content refreshes fight content decay

 Any blog post that you publish will experience decay, meaning that it will lose traffic at some point.